 Many married women can only orgasm if they stimulate themselves.
-While I’d encourage women in this situation to work towards teaching your husband how to pleasure you (I’d recommend the book The Way to Love Your Wife by Cliff and Joyce Penner), there is nothing wrong with touching yourself during sexual intimacy.
+While I’d encourage women in this situation to work towards teaching your husband how to pleasure you (I recommend the book The Married Guy's Guide to Great Sex by Cliff and Joyce Penner), there is nothing wrong with touching yourself during sexual intimacy.
 You are sharing a sexual experience with your husband.
 Growing sexually requires you to explore your bodies together.
 Masturbation can even be beneficial for a married couple in cases of sexual dysfunction.
 A very common form of sex therapy called "sensate focus" helps a woman pay attention to how she responds to sexual touch, first by touching herself and then by guiding her husband's hand as he touches her.
 This can be an important step in healing, particularly for women who have experienced sexual trauma that triggers anxiety at sexual touch.

 I have great respect for women (married and single) who want to honor God with their sexuality.
 I believe masturbation is an issue that each woman has to ask the Lord about.
 While God didn’t specifically address masturbation in the Bible, God did tell us that He wants to give us his wisdom.
 "If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking" (James 1:5).